ius-csg/cslabs-backend/doc/deployment.md

 ## Deploying the back-end

-The back-end is a .NET application running as a Linux service.
+The back-end is a .NET application running as a Linux Kestrel service.
 The status of the service can be viewed using `systemctl status cslabs-backend`.
 The service configuration file currently lives at `/etc/systemd/system/cslabs-backend.service`.
 The current version is committed to the root directory of the back-end repository.
 This service is configured to run from compiled .NET binaries located at `/var/www/cslabs-backend/CSLabs.Api/bin/Release/net6.0/publish` which is the default build directory for .NET 6.

+The back-end must have a connection to the database to work correctly.
+The build script will signal a database error if the application cannot make a connection.
+DB connection info can be found in the project Trello board in the deployment card.

+To deploy a new version, run the `deploy.sh` script in the root directory of the back-end repo.
+Similar to the front-end script, this will pull down the latest changes of the current branch, and then build a new version to the default directory, noted above.
+It will then restart the Kestrel service to apply the changes.

+## Github Actions

+Coming soon :)